Back to Policies List

 Graduate students may petition to have their cumulative GPA reset under either of the following circumstances:

 • The student has graduated with a degree or certificate and begins another degree or certificate program.
 If approved, the cumulative GPA will be reset on the transcript to reflect the GPA earned within each individual degree or certificate program.
-NOTE: Simultaneous enrollment in and pursuit of multiple degree and/or certificates are excluded from this consideration.
+NOTE: Simultaneous enrollment in and pursuit of multiple degrees and/or certificates are excluded from this consideration.

 • The student has been discontinued due to lack of continuous enrollment, dismissed from a program, or has not enrolled for a period of two or more years and the student has been newly admitted to either:

-• a degree (including emphasis) or certificate program that differs from the student’s original admission
+• A degree (including emphasis) or certificate program that differs from the student’s original admission.

 or

-• In cases involving completion of one degree and the start of a new degree, the statement should outline which degree/certificate was completed, the date of completion, the new degree/certificate program, and the date of the admission into the new program.
+• In cases involving the completion of one degree and the start of a new degree, the statement should outline which degree/certificate was completed, the date of completion, the new degree/certificate program, and the date of admission into the new program.

 • In cases involving discontinuation, dismissal, or lack of enrollment, the statement should address all pertinent information involving the student’s situation during the time in the first degree or certificate, obstacles to the student’s success in that program, and resolutions or behaviors to ensure success in their new program.
-These situations would normally involve, but not be limited to, life-impacting events that prevented successful pursuit of the original degree program.
+These situations would normally involve, but not be limited to, life-impacting events that prevented the successful pursuit of the original degree program.
 For medical or personal life-impacting events, supporting documentation should also be provided.
-This documentation may include, but is not limited to: official documentation from an attending health care provider, counselor, licensed practitioner, attorney, law enforcement agent, court official, or other appropriate source (e.g. mortuary, obituary, etc.).
+This documentation may include but is not limited to official documentation from an attending health care provider, counselor, licensed practitioner, attorney, law enforcement agent, court official, or other appropriate source (e.g. mortuary, obituary, etc.).

 Important Note:

-• In cases involving completion of one degree/certificate and the start of a new degree/certificate, the use of previous credits will adhere to NAU policies that outline use of previous credit for multiple degrees and certificates.
+• In cases involving the completion of one degree/certificate and the start of a new degree/certificate, the use of previous credits will adhere to NAU policies that outline the use of previous credit for multiple degrees and certificates.

 • In cases involving discontinuation, dismissal, or lack of enrollment, the student will not be allowed to use any previous credits earned.
 They will be “resetting” their academic record and entering their new degree or certificate program from the start.
 Additionally, graduate students in this situation will only be allowed to petition for this type of GPA reset once in their entire graduate academic career at NAU.